top of page

 Many farmers develop and maintain an on-farm herd (or flock) of animals specifically adapted to thrive on their farm with the qualities they value.
-That may be a herd of beef cattle that finish well on just grass, no grain needed.
+That may be a herd of beef cattle that finish well on just grass, with no grain needed.
 Hardy sheep that don’t need to be wormed.
 Or a flock of turkeys that thrive on pasture production.

-Other farmers may be breeding specifically to produce pedigreed animals meeting breed standards, show stock or even healthy, superior-quality breeding animals that sell for a premium.
+Other farmers may be breeding specifically to produce pedigreed animals meeting breed standards, show stock, or even healthy, superior-quality breeding animals that sell for a premium.

 Either way, setting clear goals for your breeding program and following standard livestock breeding best practices will take you a long way to your perfect herd (or flock)!